rolledhand/authored-DRTs/README.md

 `OpenDRT Standard` keeps the OpenDRT name explicitly because it is the reference/base view.
 Custom variants omit the `OpenDRT` prefix in the visible view name to keep menus cleaner.

-## Retained JP2499DRT Views
+## Authored JP2499DRT Family

-The config also keeps a selected JP2499DRT section:
+The JP2499DRT family consists of the following authored variants:

 - `JP2499DRT`
 - `JP2499DRT - Editorial Split`